 10. Mud pies: Why do you think pigs like to wallow in the mud?
 It is very cooling!
 If you are not comfortable letting your child just dig in the ground soaked with water make a mud pie station but adding a bag of organic soil to a large plastic tub and saturating with water.
 Add pans, cups, and shovels too.

 11. Make ice cream in a bag: Sweet, cold ice cream that doesn’t even need a churn!
-My kids LOVE making this and the bags actually get so cold that we usually need a towel so our hands don't freeze.
+Your kids will LOVE making this and the bags actually get so cold that we usually need a towel so our hands don’t freeze.

-12. Go Fishing: Find somewhere local, load up the kids and poles, head to a fishing spot for some summer fun.
+12. Go Fishing: Check out these Tips for Fishing with Kids.
+Load up the kids and poles, head to a fishing spot for some summer fun.

 13. Water pinatas: Fill water balloons, hang from the tree limbs, give one child at a time a toy bat and let them go crazy trying to pop the balloons.
 See how to do set up a fun water balloon pinata activity from Paging Fun Mums.